Does Home Insurance Cover Electrical Panel Replacement?

 • What electrical problems does homeowners insurance cover?

-Your insurer may pay for an upgrade of your home’s electrical system if it was damaged in an incident your policy covers.
-However, you typically need to pay for a normal upgrade on your own.
+Your insurer may also pay for an upgrade of your home’s electrical system if it was damaged in an incident your policy covers.
+But you typically need to pay for a normal upgrade on your own.
 An electrical upgrade may let you score a home insurance discount, depending on the insurer.

 Sources